Lisa Smith (soldier)

 The charges against Smith include the allegation she was "a member of a terrorist group styling itself the Islamic State of Iraq and the Levant (ISIL) also known as Dawlat al-Iraq al-Islamiyya, Islamic State of Iraq (ISI), Islamic State of Iraq and Syria (ISIS) and Dawlat al Islamiya fi Iraq wa al Sham, otherwise known as 'Da'esh' and the Islamic State in Iraq and Sham".
-On 17 April 2020, her trial was adjourned, until 17 July 2020, due to the COVID‑19 shutdowns.
-She was allowed to return to living with her child.
+On 17 April 2020, her trial was adjourned, until 17 July 2020, due to the COVID-19 shutdowns.
+She was allowed to return to live with her child.

 Smith's case was one profiled in a study by the International Center for the Study of Violent Extremism, as to whether individuals had been recruited to join ISIS solely through online coaching.
 Smith confirmed to her interviewers she had travelled to Daesh-occupied Syria solely due to the online recruiting of a seemingly reliable online mentor.
 Smith told interviewers she was concerned over ISIS brutality, which he assured her was just anti-Muslim propaganda.

-In May 2021, she won appeal against a ban on entry to the United Kingdom, ahead of her trial in January 2022.
-On 30 May 2022, Smith was found guilty and convicted of being a member of ISIS.
-She was found not guilty on the second charge of attempting to finance the terrorist organisation.
-She was sentenced to 15 months in prison.
+In May 2021, she won an appeal against a ban on entry to the United Kingdom, ahead of her trial in January 2022.

+On 30 May 2022, the Special Criminal Court sitting in Dublin convicted Smith of the offence of membership of an unlawful terrorist group ie ISIS; she was sentenced to 15 months in prison.
+Smith was found not guilty on a second charge of attempting to finance a terrorist organisation.